Variables

 J* implements true lexical block scope.
 This means that, once a value is declared, it will exist until the current block ends.

-A new block can be introduced with the begin and end keywords:
+A new block can be introduced with the begin

-end // << block ends, the `a` of this block is discarded
+var a = 1 begin // << new block starts var a = "one" print(a) end // << block ends, the `a` of this block is discarded print(a)

 The example above also showcases variable shadowing.
 A variable in a inner block can have the same name of a variable in an outer one.
 This feature is useful in some situations but shouldn’t be overused, as it can create confusion.